lwidm/nvim/README.md

 # Welcome to my Neovim Config!

-This repository sets up neovim for development notetaking and text editing.
+This repository sets up neovim for development, notetaking and text editing.
 The configuration is setup for both a windows and linux environment and uses the MYSYSTEM environment variable to enable/disable device specific options

 Currently this config supports the following languages:
 * c++